catfan/Medoo/README.md

 ## Main Features

-* **Lightweight** - 26KB around with only one file.
+* **Lightweight** - 32KB around with only one file.

 * **Easy** - Extremely easy to learn and use, friendly construction.

-* **Powerful** - Support various common and complex SQL queries, data mapping, and prevent SQL injection.
+* **Powerful** - Supports various common and complex SQL queries, data mapping, and prevent SQL injection.

-* **Compatible** - Support all SQL databases, including MySQL, MSSQL, SQLite, MariaDB, Sybase, Oracle, PostgreSQL and more.
+* **Compatible** - Supports all SQL databases, including MySQL, MSSQL, SQLite, MariaDB, Sybase, Oracle, PostgreSQL and more.

-* **Friendly** - Work well with every PHP frameworks, like Laravel, Codeigniter, Yii, Slim, and framework which supports singleton extension.
+* **Friendly** - Works well with every PHP frameworks, like Laravel, Codeigniter, Yii, Slim, and framework which supports singleton extension.

 * **Free** - Under MIT license, you can use it anywhere if you want.